How to add or edit a DMARC record in GoDaddy (step-by-step)

 [email protected]

 Now use our DMARC generator to create your full record.
-Select p=none for monitoring and paste your reporting address in the rua field.
+Select p=none for first-time monitoring and paste your reporting address in the rua field.
 The generator outputs something like:

 v=DMARC1; p=none; rua=mailto:[email protected];